Information for exchange students who plan to come to the TU Braunschweig for the winter semester 2020/21

 Recommendation of the Landeshochschulkonferenz (German)

-Teaching for the winter semester will start on October 19, 2020 and, as in the current semester, there will be a mixture of online and classroom teaching.
+Teaching for the winter semester will start on October 19, 2020 and, as in the sommer semester, there will be a mixture of online and classroom teaching.
 Lectures will continue to be held digitally.
 Other theoretical courses such as seminars, exercises and tutorials will also continue to be offered digitally for the time being.
 Please remember to bring a laptop with internet access to follow the online courses.
 This should also have a camera and a microphone.

 If the infection rates in Braunschweig are permanently low, smaller courses characterised by interaction and discourse could be offered again as classroom courses at a later date.
 Students will be informed of any change in the form of the event with sufficient notice.
 It is necessary to wear mouth and nose protection when attending classroom events and when staying in the library.
 Please bring protective masks with you.